F5Networks/f5-appsvcs-templates/docs/userguide/managing-templates.rst

 Removing Template Sets
 ----------------------

-FAST allows for the removing of user added template sets.
-From the Templates tab, under the Actions column, click the **Remove** button.
+FAST allows for the removing of both user added and RPM installed template sets.
+From the Templates tab, under the Actions column, click the trash can icon to remove the Template Set.

 ..
-NOTE:: Removing a template installed with the RPM is not permanent and will be added back when the iControl LX plugin restarts.
-Removing a user added template is permanent.
+NOTE:: Use caution when Removing a template set as it is a permanent action.
+FAST templates installed with the RPM can be reinstalled by re-importing the RPM.

 |